-Communication is vital to the IT support and service desk industry of yesterday, today, and tomorrow.
+Let’s talk about language barriers in IT support.
+Communication is vital to the IT support and IT service desk industry of yesterday, today, and tomorrow.
 For companies that wish to ensure and maintain effective communications across a spectrum of end users, or customers, spread over both geographies and channels, a broad language offering is paramount.
-However, language itself can act as a barrier, particularly to the efficiency of their service desks.
+However, language itself can act as a barrier, particularly to the efficiency of their IT service desks.

-End users expect service desk communications to be in their native language, and meeting this demand is key to the success of the modern-day service desk.
-Yet a soon to be released study of service desks and languages, conducted by HDI and Lionbridge, finds that only 21% of IT support centers offer multilingual support at all levels, with those interactions being predominantly limited to voice-only.
+End-users expect IT service desk communications to be in their native language, and meeting this demand is key to the success of the modern-day IT service desk.
+Yet a soon to be released study of IT service desks and languages, conducted by HDI and Lionbridge, finds that only 21% of IT support centers offer multilingual support at all levels, with those interactions being predominantly limited to voice-only.

 As IT becomes ever-more important to businesses, and as customer experience makes its way into internal IT support operations, overcoming language barriers needs to be a priority in the IT service desk industry.
 Ultimately, providing a multilingual, omni-channel service platform is key to enabling an effective transfer of information and knowledge, allowing companies to become digitally agile.
 This in turn improves operational efficiency and provides organizations with a greater understanding of their end user requirements.